 The best part?
 It can handle extreme temperatures.
 However, there are various grades of stainless steel, so make sure you buy the highest quality.
 Next, let’s discuss the cooking aspects of skillets.

-Unlike skillets, sauté pans have a broader diameter and base which makes them heavier but don’t worry because they also have a helper handle along with the regular handle.
+Unlike skillets, a defining feature of sauté pans is that they have a broader diameter and base which makes them heavier but don’t worry because they also have a helper handle along with the regular handle.

 The second handle helps in lifting and moving the pan across the stove.
 Skillets, on the other hand, have only one handle.
 Since they’re lighter, you can easily move them on the stove.